 Our tips for your visit

 Take the S-Bahn lines S1 and S7 and the regional express to the S-Bahn station Wannsee.
 From there, the bus 114 will take you to Liebermann-Villa.
 Alternatively, take a 25-minute walk along the shores of Lake Wannsee.
 A large car park is located at the corner of Am Großen Wannsee/Zum Heckeshorn.
 The exhibition is open on Mondays and on public holidays.
-In the winter months entrance fees are reduced.
 Groups receive discounted combined tickets.
 The house is partially wheelchair accessible, and visually impaired people can participate in special guided tours.

 Information for children, families and school classes

-Children up to 14 years of age, school groups and school classes receive free admission.
+Children up to 18 years of age, school groups and school classes receive free admission.
 In addition, guided tours are offered for children from 5 to 12 years.
-There are special tickets on offer for families.